utpal-singh/SAnTex/README.md

 ## Installation

-You can install SAnTeX using pip:
+You can install SAnTex using pip from your terminal:

 ```bash
 git clone https://github.com/utpal-singh/SAnTex.git